mel-edo/mel-edo/README.md

 ### Hey, I’m Saurabh

-> CS undergrad tinkering with systems, automation, and other cool stuff
+> CS undergrad tinkering with systems, automation and other cool stuff

 ---